 In this article, we will discuss this difference and see which is best for us!
 But first, we need to dive deep into the meanings, what they are, and where they are mostly used for.

 What is Service Mesh?

-Service mesh is just an infrastructure layer that sits on the top of the micro services and handles all the communications between services.
-Service mesh tracks, relays and secures all data flow between the services or microservices.
-With mash you are basically worrying about the end points, hosts, ports, metric collection and traffic routing.
-One of the most important examples of popular service meshes are Istio, CNCF project and Linkerd.
-And keep in mind that, you need API gateways in order to use Service mesh because API Gateways have an overlap with service mesh for the functionality.
+Service mesh is just an infrastructure layer that sits on top of the microservices and handles all the communications between services.
+Service mesh tracks relays, and secures all data flow between the services or microservices.
+With mesh, you are basically worrying about the endpoints, hosts, ports, metric collection, and traffic routing.
+One of the most important examples of popular service meshes is Istio, CNCF project, and Linkerd.
+And keep in mind that you need API gateways to use Service mesh because API Gateways overlap with service mesh for functionality.

 What is API Gateway?

-API Gateway is a software pattern or tool that sits in front of API or a bunch of APIs and manages requests and delivery of data and services.
-It acts as a Control Center to accept all application programming interface (API) calls, aggregate the various services required to fulfill them, and return the appropriate result.
-Just like Netflix’s API Gateway (Zuul), clients use a bunch of various devices like phones, tablets, smart tvs, etc. Netflix attempts to provide one size API that fits all different kinds of various devices.
+API Gateway is a software pattern or tool that sits in front of an API or a bunch of APIs and manages requests and delivery of data and services.
+It acts as a Control Center to accept all application programming interface (API) calls, aggregates the various services required to fulfill them, and returns the appropriate result.
+Just like Netflix’s API Gateway (Zuul), clients use a bunch of various devices like phones, tablets, smart TVs, etc. Netflix attempts to provide one size API that fits all different kinds of various devices.

 The Difference Between Service Mesh and API Gateway

-They both can handle request routing, service discovery, rate limiting, authentication and monitoring.
+They can handle request routing, service discovery, rate limiting, authentication, and monitoring.
 But there are different intentions among them.
-A service mesh aims to manage internal service-to-service communication, while an API Gateway is primarily focused to manage traffic from client-to-service.
+A service mesh aims to manage internal service-to-service communication, while an API Gateway is primarily focused to manage traffic from the client to the service.

 |Service Mesh||API Gateway|